City of David (archaeological site): Late Bronze Age (1550–1200 BCE)

-Iron Age I (1200–980/70 BCE)
+Iron Age I (1200–1000/980/970 BCE)

+In 2024, several researchers published a number of radiocarbon tests conducted in five different parts of the City of David which they argue provide evidence for the existence of an urban settlement in Jerusalem all through the 12th–10th centuries BCE.

-Iron Age IIa (1000–925/900 BCE)
+Iron Age IIA (1000–900 BCE)

+The end of the IA IIA period may be set to 925 or 900 BCE.

 The period of the tenth and ninth centuries BCE has been the subject of an intense scholarly dispute, as well as of ongoing archaeological investigations.

+Large Stone Structure

 The 2005 discovery by archaeologist Eilat Mazar of a Large Stone Structure, which she dated to the tenth century BCE, would be evidence of buildings in Jerusalem of a size appropriate to the capital of a centralized kingdom at that time.
 Others, most notably Israel Finkelstein of Tel Aviv University, argue that the structure could, for the most part, be from the much later Hasmonean period.
 However, new evidence continues to emerge from the dig.
 Mazar's date is supported by 10th century imported luxury goods found within the Large Stone Structure, including two Phoenician-style ivory inlays once attached to iron objects.
 Comparable objects found in a Phoenician tomb at Achziv suggest that they may have decorated a sword handle.
 A quantity of luxury round, carinated bowls with red slip and hand burnishing support both the tenth century date and a sophisticated, urban lifestyle.
 A bone has been radiocarbon dated by Elisabetta Boaretto at the Weizmann Institute, showing a probable date between 1050 and 780 BCE.
 A large section of a "delicate and elegant" black-on-red jug, also found in the structure, is of a kind dated to the second half of the tenth century BCE.

+Northern wall (date disputed)

-In 2010 Mazar announced the discovery of what she believed to be a 10th-century BCE city wall.
+In 2010 Mazar announced the discovery in the Ophel area north of the City of David of what she believed to be a 10th-century BCE city wall.
 According to Mazar, "It's the most significant construction we have from First Temple days in Israel," and "It means that at that time, the 10th century, in Jerusalem there was a regime capable of carrying out such construction."
 Aren Maeir, an archaeology professor at Bar Ilan University, said he has yet to see evidence that the fortifications are as old as Mazar claims.